-Each year the Sonoma County Agricultural Commissioner releases a report on agricultural production.
+Each year the Sonoma County Agricultural Commissioner releases a report on agricultural production in the county.

 These documents are saved in Portable Document Format (PDF).
 We recommend you download Adobe® Reader®